Esphome based Immich digital photo frame https://jtenniswood.github.io/espframe/

 • Keep your photos private

-The frame talks directly to your Immich server over your own network.
+The frame connects directly to your Immich server over your own network.
 There is no Espframe cloud service and no extra account to trust with your pictures.

 • Choose what appears on the frame

-Show your whole library, favorites, specific albums, specific people, "on this day" memories, or photos from a chosen date range.
+Show your whole library, favorites, specific albums, specific people, specific tags, "on this day" memories, or photos from a chosen date range.

 • Make portrait photos look better on a wide screen